Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Related Work

 Various techniques have been proposed to enhance LLM performance on graph-related problems.
 One class of approaches develops multimodal architectures that integrate GNNs with LLMs.
 GreaseLM \cite{zhang2022greaselm} augments LLMs with knowledge-graph signals through a fusion layer that combines textual and graph-based representations.
-GNP \cite{tian2024graph} incorporates a GNN module to encode knowledge graphs as embeddings within LLM prompts, while GraphToken \cite{perozzi2024let} encodes graph-structured data into compact embeddings that are appended to LLM prompts for downstream reasoning tasks.
+GNP \cite{tian2024graph} incorporates a GNN module to encode knowledge graphs as embeddings within LLM prompts.
 Other lines of work explore code-generation pipelines (e.g., fine-tuning code LMs in graph coders), specialized tool-calling instructions (GraphTool-Instruction), and LLM-based multi-agent frameworks.
 Our work is complementary to these works and focuses on multitask algorithmic reasoning, with an emphasis on predicting not only final answers but also intermediate algorithmic states.
 An interesting direction is to provide better explanations of GNNs for algorithmic reasoning, for instance by measuring the topology of complex predictions \cite{liu2023topological}, as well as to study broader algorithmic tasks including randomized computation \cite{tong2006fast,andersen2007local,kloster2014heat,zhang2016approximate}.